Optimize your company’s or client’s multilingual website

 Search engine marketing is one of the most popular tactics in online marketing and sales due to its effectiveness and relatively low cost.
 Whether you’re going into new language markets within the U.S. or taking your website global, you’ll need to localize your website and you’ll need to localize your SEM as well in order to drive potential customers to your site.

 For those new to SEM, note that SEM consists of two primary groups: Search Engine Optimization (SEO) or “organic”, “natural” search and Pay Per Click Advertising (PPC) or “paid” search.
 There are other aspects, such as paid inclusion and digital asset optimization, but the majority of SEM tactics fall into one of these two areas.

 Here are our top-10 tips to help you adapt your SEM strategy for new language and global markets:

-SEM localization is a relatively new field, so it’s important that you align yourself with a localization partner with the right skills and experience to maximize the impact of your campaign.
-Increase your visibility in foreign search engines and help international customer find what they’re looking for − you.
+It’s important that you align yourself with a localization partner with the right SEM localization skills and experience to maximize the impact of your campaign, increase your visibility in foreign search engines and help international customers find what they’re looking for − you.